dell/omnia/docs/source/Roles/Utils/KernelUpdate.rst

 **Pre requisites**:

-* All target nodes should be running RHEL, Rocky, or Ubuntu OS.
+* All target nodes should be running RHEL, Rocky Linux, or Ubuntu OS.
 * Download the kernel packages using ``local_repo.yml``.
 For more information, `click here <../../LocalRepo/index.html>`_.
 * Verify that the cluster nodes are in the ``booted`` state.
 For more information, `click here <../InstallingProvisionTool/ViewingDB.html>`_.